openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

 * `text-recognition-resnet-fc`, which is a recognition network for recognizing text.
 You should add option `-tr_pt_first`.
 * `handwritten-score-recognition-0001`, which is a recognition network for recognizing handwritten score marks like `<digit>` or `<digit>.<digit>`.

-For more information about the pre-trained models, refer to the [model documentation](../../../models/intel/index.md).

 ## How It Works

 On the start-up, the application reads command line parameters and loads one network to the Inference Engine for execution.
 Upon getting an image, it performs inference of text detection and prints the result as four points (`x1`, `y1`), (`x2`, `y2`), (`x3`, `y3`), (`x4`, `y4`) for each text bounding box.